gurijalaram/TestRailReporting/README.md

 ### Properties location and template
 All properties (instead of system properties) are located in `utils/src/main/resources/configurations` folder.
-These properties are divided into two sections
+These properties are divided into three sections
-- environment properties `utils/src/main/resources/configurations/environments/<environment name>-config.yml` - properties related to a specific environment, <br>
+- environment properties `utils/src/main/resources/configurations/environments-config.yml` - properties related to a specific environment.
+Refer to this file as `EnvironmentProperties` <br>
-  and located in appropriate environment file, by naming template `<environment name>-config.yml`
+- customers properties `utils/src/main/resources/configurations/customers-config.yml` - properties related to a specific customer.
+Refer to this file as `CustomersProperties` <br>
 - global properties `utils/src/main/resources/configurations/global-config.yml` - common properties file.
-Contains properties:
+Refer to this file as `GlobalProperties`  Contains properties:
   - which are independent of the environment
   - properties in **default** section, that will be used if there is no corresponding variable in the environment file

 ### Get properties
 To get any project property use `com.apriori.utils.properties.PropertiesContext` - this is a global class to work with properties.
-<br>`PropertyContext` - the main object to work with properties and contains all properties from `utils/src/main/resources/configurations/global-config.yml` file and all properties from  `utils/src/main/resources/configurations/environments/<environment name>-config.yml` file.
+<br>`PropertyContext` - the main object to work with properties and contains all properties from properties sections. (see **Properties location and template**)

-<br> where `<environment name>` is a value from a property with name `env` in `global-config.yml`
-<br> e.g. if `global-config.yml` contains property `env: qa-test`, then `PropertyContext` will contain properties from `global-config.yml` and `environments/qa-test-config.yml` files
+#### Main configurations
+`GlobalProperties` file contain four main configurations properties:
+ - `env` : the section of environment properties to process.<br> ( e.g. if `env` has value `qa-test`, `PropertyContext` will try to find property in `EnvironmentProperties` file under `qa-test` section.
+ - `deployment`: deployment configuration.
+The section of deployment properties to process <br>
+  ( e.g. if `deployment` has value `sandbox`, `PropertyContext` will try to find property in `GlobalProperties` file under `sandbox` section.
+- `customer`: the section of customer properties to process.<br>
+  ( e.g. if `customer` has value `sprockets`, `PropertyContext` will try to find property in `CustomersProperties` file under `sprockets` section.
+- `version`: version used in Deployment url service.
+See URLs under  Deployment URL comment in `GlobalProperties` file.

 <br><br>`com.apriori.utils.properties.PropertiesContext` - contains get method, that allow to get the property value to mapped type
  - `get(String propertyName)` - return property by name mapped to String